How to filter PFAS from drinking water?

 Environmental and health concerns

 PFAS are persistent, which means they do not break down easily in the environment.
-They can accumulate in the human body and have been linked to a variety of health problems, such as immune system effects, cancer risks, and reproductive and developmental problems.
+They can accumulate in the human body and have been associated with a variety of health problems, such as immune system effects, cancer risks, and reproductive and developmental problems.

 Presence in drinking water